SixArm/pitch-deck-template/README.md

 * Why are these the right people to build this company?

-* What experience do you all have that others don’t?
+* What experience do the teammates have that other people or organizations don’t have?

 * Include key advisors, investors, and board members.

 * Identify key positions you need to fill, and why they are critical to company growth.

-* Prepare for questions about team recruiting and team metrics.
+* Prepare to discuss team recruiting, team retention, and team metrics.

+* Prepare for questions about roles, such as advisors, investors, board members.

 ### Partner Slide

 * Talk about any strategic partnerships that are important to success.

-* Do you have any key partners for sales, or marketing, or distribution?
+* Do you have any key partners for sales, marketing, distribution, or development?

+* What are your partners' channels and how do they use them?
+*
 * Do you have intellectual property that partners can use, such as patents, trademarks, brands, data, etc.?

 * How does your success rely on these partnerships?

-* Prepare for questions about partner recruiting, retention, reliability, and ROI.
+* Prepare to discuss partner recruiting, retention, reliability, and ROI.

+* Prepare for questions about coopetition, value-add value streams, and joint projects.

 ### Financial Slide